Sewer and Water Line Repair and Service

 Video Sewer Inspection

 One of the most common plumbing problems is blockage in the drain or sewer line.
 Until fairly recently, there was no sure way of determining the cause of the problem short of expensive excavation of the pipes.
 Fortunately, now you can find the problem a lot easier—and less expensively—with a simple inspection using a sewer-line camera.
-If you’re experiencing bubbling toilet water, water backing up from your tub or shower when you flush, or water bubbling from your faucets, it might be time for a video sewer inspection.
+If you’re experiencing bubbling toilet water, water backing up from your tub or shower when you flush, or water bubbling from your faucets, it might be time for a video inspection.

 Find the sewer problem without digging

 Using a tiny, fiber-optic camera snaked through the line, one of our expert sewer professionals can do a complete visual inspection, evaluate the condition of your pipes, and locate the blockage.
-The inspection can even be recorded so you and your plumber can review the problem together and determine the best approach to your sewer line repair.
+The inspection can even be recorded so you and your plumber can review the problem together and determine the best approach to your repair.

 If it turns out you simply need a “rooter job” for a quick sewer cleaning, you might want to conduct another inspection after the repair to make sure there are no other persistent problems that need to be addressed.
 Call the plumbing experts at your local ARS/Rescue Rooter—we’ll locate the problem and give you an upfront, written estimate for repairs.